2012 Hathazari violence: Investigation

-After the incident Two cases were filed against more than 800 unnamed people for an arson attack.
+After the incident, two cases were filed against more than 800 unnamed people for an arson attack.

 On 16 February 2012, police arrested 10 people on charges of vandalising Hindu temples and attacking and injuring the law enforcers.
 One of the detainees, construction worker Mohammad Jashim, 30, gave a confessional statement at Chittagong's Judicial Magistrates' Court.
 Apart from Jashim, the detainees are Emdad Ullah, 32, Mohammad Lokman, 46, Mohammad Frid, 35, Mohammad Osman, 35, Mohammad Abu Taher, 40, Manzur Alam, 38, Mohammad Shafi, 38, Abdul Karim, 70, and Hajji Mohammad Badsha, 65.

 High Court order

 On 1 March 2012 the High Court ordered the government to restore the damaged temples, houses and shops in Hathazari to their previous state.
 The bench of justices A H M Shamsuddin Chowdhury and Sheikh Md Jahangir Hossain issued the orders and also summoned Hathazari Police Station officer-in-charge Samiul Islam and district superintendent ZA Morshed.
 The duo appeared before the judges at the hearing.
 The court directed inspector general of police to supervise the case filed over the incidents.

-The court directed the police chief to provide security within three days of restoring the damaged structures.
-He has been also ordered to investigate whether the Chittagong range deputy inspector general and assistant SP neglected their duty during the incident.

 Advocate Abdul Matin Khosru argued for the ASP and OC while deputy attorney general A B M Altaf Hossain defended the government.